Durman/BuildingNodesDocs/docs/nodes/facade/select_facade.rst

       If index is greater than number of facades it always selects the last facade.
   - Cycle
-      It returns facade as if they are infinitely repeated.
+      It returns facades as if they are infinitely repeated.
 For example ``A B C`` facades are given.
 Index 4 will select ``B`` because *A(0) -> B(1) -> C(2) -> A(3) -> B(4)*

 Index
   Index of the facade to be used.
 0 index will shoos first connected facade, 1 the second and so on.
-If there is no facade for given index the index will be ignored.
+If there is no facades for given index the index will be ignored.

 Outputs